jpdoria/getpipelines/README.md

 # About

-A simple script written in Go that retrieves the source and key of active pipelines that use S3 on CodePipeline.
+A simple script written in Go that gets the source and key of active pipelines that use S3 on CodePipeline and also gets the approval logs from CloudTrail from the last 30 days.

 # Installing